Close-up of a glass of remineralized RO water on a kitchen counter with mineral drops and a TDS meter nearby

 A remineralization cartridge priced at $50 and rated for 1,000 litres covers that same household for under five months, at a lower cost per litre.
 Two cartridge replacements per year total around $100, but the per-litre cost remains lower than drops for higher-volume households.

 There is no single right answer here, and that is the point.
-Drops, cartridges, pitchers, and blending all add minerals back to ro water.
+Drops, cartridges, pitchers, and blending are all valid ways to remineralize RO water.

 Each suits a different household for different reasons.
 The method that works is the one you will actually use consistently.